 - Some private colleges, regardless of state, won’t admit undocumented students as a matter of school policy.

-- While state financial aid, scholarships, advocacy groups, and other resources exist to support undocumented students, language barriers, cultural isolation, and fear of legal complications often prevent immigrants from seeking, being aware of, or knowing how to access such resources.
+- While state financial aid, scholarships, advocacy groups, and other resources offer support for undocumented students, language barriers, cultural isolation, and fear of legal complications often prevent immigrants from seeking, finding, or accessing such resources.

-- Constantly changing federal law, particularly the inconsistency surrounding the DREAM Act, DACA and the Trump era rollbacks, have cast the legal status of immigrants and undocumented students — many of whom have lived in the United States nearly their entire lives — into uncertainty and legal turmoil.
+- Constantly changing federal law, particularly surrounding the DREAM Act, Deferred Action for Childhood Arrivals (DACA) program, and Trump-era rollbacks to immigrant services, have pushed the legal status of immigrants and undocumented students — many of whom have lived in the United States nearly their entire lives — into uncertainty and legal turmoil.